Skip to Content

 Cons of Raw Dog Food

 Raw dog food is getting pretty popular.
 However, it doesn’t have most of the dog food market share simply because it is limited in multiple ways.
-In this section, I will go over some of the most common disadvantages of feeding your dog an exclusively raw diet.

 It Is Hard To Store

 The first problem with raw dog food is that it is a hassle to store.
 Human food is also a hassle to store, but we can refrigerate and microwave food whenever it is storing or feeding time, respectively.
-Storing dog food can be complicated when you cannot cook it or heat it up.

 It Can Get Contaminated Easily